wso2/docs-is/en/docs/develop/customizing-my-account-ui.md

     ![custom-theme-1](../assets/img/develop/customize-theme1.png)

-    As seen in the image above, the background color of the header, footer, side navigation, and content cards can be changed.
+The background color of the header, footer, side navigation, and content cards can be changed by following the steps given below.

-6. To change the header and footer background colors:
+1. To change the header and footer background colors:
-    1. Add a new variable to the "Brand Colors" section of the `modules/theme/src/themes/default/globals/site.variables` file.
-This variable is named
-`globalForegroundColor` in this example.
+    1. Add a new variable to the 'Brand Colors' section in the `modules/theme/src/themes/default/globals/site.variables` file and give it a value as shown below.
+This variable is named `globalForegroundColor` in this example.

         ```java
         /*-------------------